JThistle9/Aura/README.md

  gradle files and API keys removed for cleanliness and personal safety, so this repository will not function upon download.

-Front end was handled by my partner Kirtana.
+Backend was handled by Jett, Frontend was handled by Kirtana.